otaviojava/money-api-book/en/chapter3_2.md

 ### MonetaryQuery

 Similar to `MonetaryOperator`, `MonetaryQuery` is a functional interface that accepts a  `MonetaryOperator` and returns a generic type-parameter.
-With `MonetaryQuery` you can perform some queries on the monetary value such as getting currency code or the numeric value as shown in the example below.
+With `MonetaryQuery` you can perform some queries on the monetary value such as getting the currency code or the numeric value as shown in the example below.

 ```java
 public class MonetaryQueryExamples {